rcc-uchicago/user-guide/docs/midway23/software/apps_and_envs/python.md

 not specify `--no-browser --ip=`, the web browser will be launched on the node and the URL returned cannot be used on your local machine.

-As of Feb 2023, this step may hang and you may get the `Tthe site is not reachable` error from the browser.
+As of Feb 2023, this step may hang and you may get the `The site is not reachable` error from the browser.
 If this is the case, open another terminal window on your local machine and run

 ```